willurd/js-lisp/README.md

 Unless you want to make modifications to js-lisp, the file you care about is:

 * /build/lisp.js

-or if you don't care about looking at the code:

-* /build/lisp.min.js

 ## How do I view the tests and html documentation?